lambdaxymox/rtfm/README.md

 ```
 $ rtfm
 ```
-in the terminal or console and it will produce a pointer to where to find documentation to solve your computer problems.
+in the terminal or command line and it will produce a pointer to where to find documentation to solve your computer problems.